nikodindon/mnemo/README.md

 ### DNS as a storage medium

 DNS was never designed to store files.
 A Cloudflare zone caps out around 500–600 KB of TXT records.
-That's roughly the size of a GameBoy ROM — which is exactly where this project started (yes, you can store *Super Mario Land* in DNS records using base64-encoded, zlib-compressed chunks).
+That's roughly the size of a GameBoy ROM, which is exactly where this project started (yes, you can store *Super Mario Land* in DNS records using base64-encoded, zlib-compressed chunks).

 The obvious move: compression + base64 + chunking.
 It works.
 But you still hit a ceiling.
 And that ceiling is the interesting constraint.